jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 An AIOps platform needs to be able to ingest logs, metrics, traces, and events into efficient key-value databases where they are stored to later be accessed and analyzed.

-### Pattern Discovery
+### Pattern Recognition

-The objective of approaches for pattern discovery is to detect patterns in noisy and high-dimensionality data.
+The objective of approaches for [pattern recognition](https://en.wikipedia.org/wiki/Pattern_recognition) is to detect patterns in noisy and high-dimensionality data.
 Once the data is collected, we apply probabilistic algorithms, ML and other techniques to find suspicious patterns.

 Examples of patterns of interests include:
 + Latency outliers and latency trends in metrics